You’re here because you’re exhausted… aren’tcha? Why else do we read about how to get a baby to sleep through the night?

 ♥ Gentle ways to help baby sleep better without crying it out.
 I’m not here to tell you that CIO is evil.
 I, personally, do not WANT to CIO with the bug.
 I feel like my subscription to mommy-hood has come with the understanding that I will be there for my baby when he cries.
 I also have been blessed with patience coming out my EARS and an amazing ability to function well on little to no sleep – despite how much I whine about it.
 If you are in a different boat, CIO might be better for your baby than an angry tired mommy… so do what’s best for your family.
 But I would at least TRY these things first.

-♥ When my breastfed baby just wouldn’t sleep the way I wanted him to, I read this post on sleeping through the night from Kellymom.
+♥ When my breastfed baby just wouldn’t sleep the way I wanted him to, I read this post from Kellymom.
 I read it WAY more than one time!
 It just really encouraged me.
 (For what it’s worth I also LOVE this post on breastfeeding your child to sleep.)

 ♥ If sleep training is for you, or if you think it might be, avoid these 7 sleep training mistakes to make it easier on both of you.